elastos/Elastos.ELA.MiscTools/docs/ela/elastos-ela-download-data-v0.9.9.md

 2. Stop ela node
 3. Replace ela node
-4. Delete the data in the "elastos" directory of the ela node working directory, for example: ela node working directory is " ~/node/ela"
+4. Delete the "data" in the "elastos" directory of the ela node working directory, for example: ela node working directory is " ~/node/ela"

 ```bash
 cd ~/node/ela/elastos